GodJiong/flutter_manager/README.md

 #### delegate.yaml

-Configure the actual address of git and path dependencies (`git` of the three-party library needs to be marked with `thirdParty: true`)
+Configure the actual address of git and path dependencies

 ```yaml
 # The local root path for all components